SougataMukherjee/interview-kit/theory/js-ts.md

 **Q21: What is Currying?**

-Currying is the process of transforming a function that takes multiple arguments into a sequence of functions, each taking a single argument
+Currying is the process of transforming a function that takes multiple arguments into a sequence of functions, each taking a single argument.
+Currying is like ordering a pizza step by step: first you choose the size, for example "Large," then you separately choose the crust or toppings such as "Cheese" and "Olives," and finally the last step returns the fully prepared pizza order after all selections are made.
 Example:
 ```js
 function add(a) {